 MLIS Skills at Work

 The includes important trends and data that are needed to prepare for career advancement within the information professions.
-The following information within the report relates directly to the special libraries career path.
-However, Slides #6 and #7 showcase/highlight the skills most valuable to employers.
+The following information within the report relates directly to the Special Libraries career path.
+However, slides #12 through #15 showcase/highlight the skills most valuable to employers.

-- See slides #36 (Government Agencies and Organizations), #37 (Business and Nonprofit Special Libraries), #38 (Legal – Academic, Government and Private Practice), and #39 (Medical, Pharmaceutical and Science) to view sample job titles, job duties, job skills, and technology/standards for various special library paths
+- See slides #38 (Government [Federal and State] Libraries), #37 (Corporate Organizations and Business Libraries), #42 (Nonprofit Organizations), and #41 (Medical, Pharmaceutical and Health Science) to view sample job titles, job duties, job skills, and technology/standards for various special library paths

 Core Theory and Knowledge